You answered all the questions and provided every last detail. Then that sinking feeling hits you.

 Americans are driving more miles, having more accidents, in cars that cost more to repair than they were a few years ago.

-Add to this mix the rising cost of medical repairs bills and an increasing proportion of uninsured drivers.
+Add to this mix the rising cost of medical repairs bills and an increasing proportion of motorists driving without insurance.
 Even drivers without insurance cost insurance companies money.
 Uninsured motorist claims totaled $2.6 billion in 2012.

 As the cost of providing insurance goes up the premiums these companies charge will increase.